 Anamorph Me! is a free, small software application that can read images in the most common formats (e.g. JPEG, BMP) and carry out a range of anamorphic transformations on them - including oblique, cylindical mirror and conical mirror.
-Please note that this software runs in Microsoft Windows operating systems only (however you may have luck with a Windows emulator in MacOS and Linux - do let me know if you make that work).
-Anamorph Me! is old software, for which I apologise, but it still does a good job.
-I have intentions to completely rewrite it in a cross-platform version, probably using Java, but I make no promises when that will happen.
+Please note that this software runs in Microsoft Windows operating systems only (however you may have luck with a Windows emulator in MacOS or Linux - do let me know if you make that work).

 With apologies to Leonardo, here are some sample output images: